Interview

 thought into existence.
 It's somewhere beyond thought, out there.
 Not

 everything has not been discovered yet.
-The real breakthrough for me was
+The real breakthrough for me

 getting to the point where I saw my life as improvisation.
 I went past